 Cats don’t taste things the same way that humans taste things.
 For example, they don’t taste sweet.
 So, they aren’t going to get the same enjoyment out of cake that you would.
 Which is a shame if you ask me, I love cake and want my cat to experience the joy of it, especially the icing.

 The reason for the difference in taste is in large part due to the difference in taste buds.
 Humans have over 9,000 taste buds and cats only have 473.
-This severely weakens what they can compared to us.
+This severely weakens what they can compare to us.

 While we may taste the nuances in different cuisines, that will go unnoticed by our furry friends.
 However, there’s a good chance that they will be able to smell the nuances as their sense of smell is much better than ours.